csllc/cs-ble-controller/README.md

-# cs-ble-controller
+# cs-mb-ble

-NodeJS module that interfaces with Control Solutions LLC CS1814 BLE interfaces.
+NodeJS module that interfaces with Control Solutions LLC CS1814 BLE interfaces, and provides a connection interface for the cs-modbus module

 ## CS1814 Bluetooth Low Energy description